intel-analytics/ipex-llm/docker/llm/serving/xpu/docker/README.md

 ### 3.1 **Start the Container and Automatically Launch the Service**

 By default, the container is configured to automatically start the service when it is run.
-You can also specify the model path and model name using environment variables (`MODEL_PATH` and `SERVED_MODEL_NAME`).
-This allows the service to start with the specific model you want to use.
+You can also specify the model path, model name, and tensor parallel size using environment variables (MODEL_PATH, SERVED_MODEL_NAME, and TENSOR_PARALLEL_SIZE).
+This allows the service to start with the specific model and tensor parallel configuration you want to use.
 Additionally, make sure to mount the model directory into the container using the `-v` option.

 ### Example: